 The types of payroll apps for small businesses

 On-premise payroll software requires downloading and installing before you can use it.
 Most often, it’s license-based and requires a one-time payment for a license.
 However, you might still need to pay for updates and support.
+There is a difference between on-premise vs cloud software.

 Cloud-based payroll apps are usually offered under a Software as a service model with various subscription plans.
 You can reach your cloud-based payroll system from anywhere using a web browser.